How to make money when you declutter and sell stuff online

 My current favourite app for selling high-street clothes is Vinted because it’s so easy to upload and sell items.
 The best bit is, as a seller, you don’t have to pay any fees so you get exactly what the buyer pays for the item.
 Take a look at my guide to listing on Vinted below.

-If you want to reach a wider audience then eBay is still good for selling clothes but you will have to pay selling fees (usually around 10%).
+If you want to reach a wider audience then eBay is still good for selling clothes.

-Where to sell your old books and DVDs
+Where to sell old books and DVDs for cash

-I always use Ziffit or We Buy Books to move on my unwanted books and DVDs.
+I always use Sell Your Books (used to be called Ziffit) or We Buy Books for my unwanted books and DVDs.
 The process is simple: just scan the barcode on the item and the app offers a trade-in price.

-How to make cash from your old tech – mobile phones, laptops and tablets.
+How to trade in old phones, laptops and tech safely.

 Music Magpie and Mazuma Mobile are my go-to apps for trading in my old devices.
 While these platforms may not offer as much money as you could get by selling on sites like eBay, they eliminate the hassle of waiting for buyers to pay and the risk of a dispute if something goes wrong after a month.